xabgesagtx/mensa-api/README.md

 * REST-API with Swagger documentation and Swagger UI view
 * responsive HTML view of menus
 * GraphQL-API with GraphiQL view
+* CSV export of mensa data for usage in other languages and tools (e.g. R)
 * access of menus via Telegram bot

 ## Components